uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

 12. Standardise UEFI environment for systemd-repart to trigger full / partial reset.
     - Also define a systemd target to reboot into for factory reset (full or partial) for interactive / desktop systems to offer on a boot menu
     - Add support to repart for full repartitioning (full factory reset) if the disk UUID was set to `0xFFFF`… (similar to existing support for partition factory reset on UUID `00000`…)
-    - To handle app config, add support to systemd-tempfiles for removing files in factory reset mode.
+    - To handle app config, add support to systemd-tempfiles for removing files in factory reset mode: https://github.com/systemd/systemd/pull/24983
 13. Discoverable Partition Spec: add specifications for partition flags to indicate the partition’s purpose (e.g. boot, sysext, recovery, etc.)
     - systemd-sysupdate would ignore recovery partitions and not consider these part of an A/B update scheme
 14. systemd-sysupdate, systemd boot: add protection against unwanted roll-back (downgrade attack) by use of TPM counters.